jeffsp/SPOC/README.md

         the points using the original voxel indexes Note that this is useful for restoring points to a point cloud that has been subsampled (decimated).
-  - [ ] 2D/3D field smoothing - does not changes xyz coords
+  - [ ] 2D/3D field smoothing - does not change xyz coords
         smooth f sigma
   - [ ] Spatial smoothing - 2D/3D spatial filtering, changes 3D structure
                           - Gaussian filter